NorskRegnesentral/shapr/README.md

 # Fitting a basic xgboost model to the training data
 model <- xgboost(
-  data = x_train,
+  data = as.matrix(x_train),
   label = y_train,
   nround = 20,
   verbose = FALSE
 )

 # Specifying the phi_0, i.e. the expected prediction without any features
-p <- mean(y_train)
+p0 <- mean(y_train)

 # Computing the actual Shapley values with kernelSHAP accounting for feature dependence using
 # the empirical (conditional) distribution approach with bandwidth parameter sigma = 0.1 (default)
 explanation <- explain(
-  x_train,
-  x_test,
   model = model,
+  x_explain = x_explain,
+  x_train = x_train,
   approach = "empirical",
-  prediction_zero = p
+  prediction_zero = p0
 )
-#>
-#> Success with message:
+#> Note: Feature classes extracted from the model contains NA.
-#> The specified model provides feature classes that are NA.
-The classes of data are taken as the truth.
+#> Assuming feature classes from the data are correct.
+#> Setting parameter 'n_batches' to 2 as a fair trade-off between memory consumption and computation time.
+#> Reducing 'n_batches' typically reduces the computation time at the cost of increased memory consumption.

 # Printing the Shapley values for the test data.
 # For more information about the interpretation of the values in the table, see ?shapr::explain.
 print(explanation$shapley_values)
 #>        none    Solar.R      Wind      Temp      Month
 #> 1: 43.08571 13.2117337  4.785645 -25.57222  -5.599230